 Classes are scheduled on weekdays, evenings, and weekends on campus, and at various times and locations throughout Robeson County.
-Classes usually meet once or twice per week, from two to four hours each session.
-Registration for all courses is completed at the first class meeting.
+Registration for courses is normally completed at the first class meeting, but some require preregistration.
 Classes are publicized by various means prior to the beginning of each semester.
 Other courses are organized on a basis of need, interest, and availability of suitable facilities and qualified instructors.